matrix-org/synapse-module-cookiecutter-template/README.md

    This will be used as the class name for your module class.
 6. `main_git_branch`: Specify the name of your main Git branch here.
-   Although this template does not initialise a Git repository automatically, the changelog linter script depends on it.
+   Although this template does not initialise a Git repository automatically, the suggested release instructions mention it.
    This is commonly `main`, `master` or `develop`.

 If all goes well, you should now have a project starter!